eastgenomics/primer_designer/README.md

     -r - Specifies range of nucleotides around which primers need to be designed

 --fusion
-    Specifies breakpoints locations to design primers for fusion genes; requires passing both --b1 AND --b2 each in the format: chr:pos:side:strand, where side is after (a) or before (b) the breakpoint.
-The position is included in all of the calculations. e.g. --fusion --b1 5:123456:a:1 --b2 5:456789:b:1
+    Specifies breakpoints locations to design primers for fusion genes; requires passing both `--b1` AND `--b2` each in the format:
+         `chr:pos:side:strand`, where side is after (a) or before (b) the breakpoint.
+The position is included in all of the calculations. e.g. `--fusion --b1 5:123456:b:1 --b2 5:456789:a:1`

 --grch37 | --grch38
   (required) Specifies the reference genome.